 - Jeans On – David Dundas

 - Double Barrel – Dave & Ansil Collins

 - Dancing In The City – Marshall Hain

 The above offers a blend of styles from the decade and by carefully building a playlist, and programming the tracks in the right order, you can create a set that has the desired effect for guests during the early part of an event before picking up the pace until you are ready to launch into your main set.

-There is an excellent 70s mix on the Warm Up Mixes release that could also be used to complement your Warm Up set plus a selection of mixes from the monthly Mastermix Issue that also work really well:
+There is an excellent 70s mix on the Warm Up Mixes release that could also be used to complement your Warm Up set plus a selection of mixes on The Mastermix Collection – 70s that also work really well.

 I’ve always advocated that a Warm Up set is as important as any other sets you perform at an event and due care & attention should be afforded to it to ensure it has the desired effect on your audiences.
 In my early years as a DJ I was guilty of neglecting the Warm Up set and simply sticking any old compilation on and hoping for the best.
 It was lazy DJ’ing and I’m pleased to say that those days are long behind me.